New York State Railways: Oneida Lines

 The Oneida Lines consisted of the city streetcar lines, the Oneida Railway interurban line between Syracuse and Utica (known as the "Third Rail Line"), and the Sherrill-Kenwood shuttle.
 The earliest portion of the Oneida Lines was incorporated in 1885 as the Oneida Railway Company of Oneida, New York (later simplified to Onedia Railway Company in 1903).
 Opened on July 4, 1885, as a horsecar transit operation, the line stretched 1.5 miles along Main Street from the New York Central Railroad station to the West Shore Railroad station at Oneida Castle.
 The horsecar operation ended on July 30, 1902, and the railway was shut down while the system was electrified and expanded.
 When it reopened on December 14, the operation was now 4.4 miles and included an extension to Wampsville.

-In 1905, the Onedia Railway leased a section of the West Shore Railroad from the New York Central Railroad for the purpose of electrifying the line for interurban service between Syracuse and Utica.
+In 1905, the Oneida Railway leased a section of the West Shore Railroad from the New York Central Railroad for the purpose of electrifying the line for interurban service between Syracuse and Utica.
 A connection with the Utica street railways was made at Genesee Street, and with the Syracuse street railways near Burnet Avenue.
 Service began on June 16, 1907.
 Cars were powered by a third rail, except when running on the street railways of Syracuse, Oneida, or Utica, where the overhead trolley wire was used instead.

-A 1.5 mile spur was constructed from the Onedia Railway station at Sherrill to Kenwood in 1909, and operated as a single-car shuttle meeting all interurban trains.
+A 1.5 mile spur was constructed from the Oneida Railway station at Sherrill to Kenwood in 1909, and operated as a single-car shuttle meeting all interurban trains.
 In 1911, an extension of the city streetcar was built to serve the New York, Ontario and Western Railway station at Oneida.
 In 1912, the Oneida operations were acquired by New York State Railways.

 Declining ridership through the 1920s forced the Sherrill-Kenwood shuttle to suspend operations on August 29, 1927.
 The shuttle was formally abandoned nearly a year later on July 31, 1928.
-Ridership on the Onedia Railway declined through the 1920s and the company entered receivership.
+Ridership on the Oneida Railway declined through the 1920s and the company entered receivership.
 The last day of service was December 31, 1930.
 The electrification was removed and control of the line reverted to the West Shore Railroad.
 Local service on the Oneida street railway ended the same day.
-There was no immediate successor to the transit franchises of the Onedia Lines once all streetcar and interurban railway operations ceased at the end of 1930.
+There was no immediate successor to the transit franchises of the Oneida Lines once all streetcar and interurban railway operations ceased at the end of 1930.
 The Central New York Regional Transportation Authority is now responsible for bus transportation in the region formerly served by the Oneida Lines.